handstandsam/kmp-ready/README.md

 This tool works on `kotlin("jvm")` modules.
 If you are looking to move Android Libraries to Kotlin Multiplatform, the [dependency-analysis-android-gradle-plugin](https://github.com/autonomousapps/dependency-analysis-android-gradle-plugin) will help give you advice on which modules can become `kotlin("jvm")` modules.
 After that, come back and use `kmp-ready`.

-# `kmpReadiness` Gradle Task
+# `kmpReady` Gradle Task
 Could be applied to a specific module or the root so that all modules are scanned.

-Run the `kmpReadiness` task and get a result like this:
+Run the `kmpReady` task and get a result like this:
 ```
 ┌─────────────────────────────────┬───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐
-│ Module                          │ KMP Readiness Result                                                                                                  │
+│ Module                          │ KMP Ready Result                                                                                                      │
 ├─────────────────────────────────┼───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤
 │ :samples:android_app            │ Not KMP Ready                                                                                                         │
 │                                 │ ---                                                                                                                   │